HannaKi/Harjoittelumuistiinpanot/README.md

 Should also be in the script: export HF_DATASETS_CACHE="${HF_DATASETS_CACHE}:/scratch/project_2002820/hanna/tydiqa/hf_cache OR optionally give it as a param to the python code for training.

 ## Useful commands in CSC computers:

+`sbatch batch_job.bash` The job script file is submitted with the command

+`squeue -u $USER` List all your jobs that are queuing/running

+`scontrol show job <jobid>` Detailed info of a queuing/running job

+`scancel <jobid>` A job can be deleted using the command

+`seff <jobid>` Display the used resources of a completed job

 `module list` list loaded modules